Google Translate

 We stand in solidarity with our Black, Indigenous, and People of Color (BIPOC) students in calling for justice for the many whose lives have been lost to the violence of racism; we denounce the rise of overt anti-Asian racism and xenophobia surrounding COVID-19; and decry the recent Health and Human Services ruling, re-affirming our commitment to providing affirming services to all Cal Poly students, inclusive of all gender or sexual identities.

 Campus Health & Wellbeing is critically examining our services and values as an organization.
 In our pursuit to serve all students, we need to meet the needs of our most marginalized, including BIPOC, undocumented, and LGBTQIA+ students.
-We plan to engage our students, staff, and faculty and we will work to incorporate an action plan by Fall 2020.
+We plan to engage our students, staff, and faculty and we will work to incorporate an action plan soon.

 Educational Material